-A new feature of the U.S. program is interest in the recirculating induction linac.
-Although there are still many technical issues to be resolved, the recirculating LIA provides a possible area of common ground between the U.S. LIA approach and other nation's RF linac/storage ring approach.
+A new feature of the U.S. program is interest in the recirculating induction accelerator.
+Although there are still many technical issues to be resolved, the recirculating induction accelerator provides a possible area of common ground between the U.S. LIA approach and other nation's RF linac/storage ring approach.
 A recirculating induction linac would use rapid recycling of the induction modules, but would require fewer such modules.
 A system of bending magnets would create several different stages of "induction synchrotrons" in a configuration as shown in Fig. 10.
+Even without an approach like the recirculating induction accelerator, there are many areas in common, as has been illustrated earlier.
+In addition, most of the storage ring scenarios use induction linac modules in the final stages of pulse compression.